 Mainland Australia is the world’s largest island and is made up of 7 States.

-The following information is about our home state - Western Australia (WA).
+The following information is about the biggest state in Australia - Western Australia (WA).

-1. The capital of WA is Perth, which is the most isolated city in the world, with the next closest city being Adelaide in South Australia, and that’s over 2,200 km away.
+1. The capital of Western Australia is Perth (the most isolated city in the world), with the next closest city being Adelaide in South Australia, and that’s over 2,200 km away.